What's in a name?

 The word change in the horseshoeing--or farriery--section is probably a minor matter in the big picture of things, but it should be duly noted.
-"Horseshoeing" is the word traditionally used in government documents; farriery is seldom mentioned.
+"Horseshoeing" is the word traditionally used in all US government documents; farriery is seldom mentioned.
 The word seems to have been dusted off, perhaps around the time of the formation of the American Farrier's Association and it has enjoyed a renaissance, particularly in the past 30 years or so.

 That said, it remains poorly defined and some hoof-oriented professionals simply don't like the word, while others prefer it.
 You can call yourself whatever you please--except a veterinarian, unless you are one.

 The general public, however, is behind the curve; people are usually convinced that a farrier either makes fur coats or carries people back and forth across rivers in a boat.
 They think "farrier" is a great word for "Words with Friends" on their iPhones.

 Repeated calls and emails to the AVMA and its task force administrators were not acknowledged or returned except for one interchange with a media relations representative who referred me to the librarian.
 I did enjoy my conversation with Diane Fagen, AVMA librarian, who set out to find out if a farrier was defined anywhere by the association.